 Homework: Homework for this class is mainly assigned practice problems in a workbook and is usually completed within 30 minutes.
 Time is often given in class to start assignments.
 Projects and tests are done in class.

-Course Fee / Materials: A graphing calculator is provided in the classroom, but student should have one to use at home.
-Workbook is provided by school.
+Course Fee / Materials: $15 for workbook.
+A graphing calculator is provided in the classroom, but student should have one to use at home.